alpensys/gophi.sh/README.md

 ### SSH key pair on OS

 Please update your SSH key pair to your OS infrastructure provider, It'll be usefull while running the script to permit a passwordless connection to the server.
+Naturally, you also need to get it on your local host that is running the script.

 ### DNS delegation